-- (1) Under current reporting rules, only discretionary or guaranteed bonuses are disclosed in this column. - (2) The amount in this column is based on the compensation cost we recognized for financial statement reporting purposes with respect to the years ended December 31, 2008, 2007 and 2006 in accordance with SFAS 123R, excluding the impact of forfeitures and assuming that we used the minimum value method prescribed by APB 25 for reporting awards granted prior to January 1, 2006.
-The assumptions we used for calculating the compensation cost are disclosed in Note 9 (Stock Options) to our consolidated financial statements for the fiscal year ended December 31, 2008 included in our Annual Report on Form 10-K. - (3) Represents bonuses earned under our Management Incentive Plan.
+- (1) Under current reporting rules, only discretionary or guaranteed bonuses are disclosed in this column. - (2) The amount in this column represents the grant date fair value as well as any modification charge based on the Black-Scholes model of option valuation, as prescribed by GAAP.
+The assumptions used to arrive at the Black-Scholes value are disclosed in Note 10 to our consolidated financial statements for the fiscal year ended December 31, 2010 included in our Annual Report on Form 10-K, excluding the impact of forfeitures.
+Mr. Cohen's amount for 2009 also includes the grant date fair value of \$52,391 for 4,166 stock options granted pursuant to the terms of his consulting agreement effective June 1, 2009. - (3) Represents bonuses earned under our Management Incentive Plan.
 All of our executive officers participate in the Management Incentive Plan.
-The details of the Management Incentive Plan are discussed further above under the heading "Compensation Discussion and Analysis." - (4) The amounts in this column include company contributions to each executive officer's Flex Spending Account ("FSA") and premiums paid by the company for health care and dental coverage for the dependents of each of our executive officers.
+The details of the Management Incentive Plan are discussed further above under the heading "Compensation Discussion and Analysis." - (4) The amounts in this column include company contributions to each executive officer's Flex Spending Account (FSA) and premiums paid by the company for health care and dental coverage for the dependents of each of our executive officers.
 With respect to the FSA spending contribution, the maximum contribution amount is included regardless of actual amounts used by the executives.
 With respect to the dependent health care and dental coverage, the amounts only include the 20% additional coverage paid by the company for executive officers as the company covers 80% of this expense for all employees.
-In addition, Mr. Felkey's amount includes a total of \$123,170 in separation payments made in 2008 pursuant to the Separation Agreement and General Release entered into on April 18, 2008.
+In addition, Mr. Cohen's amount includes a total of \$87,290 in consulting and expense payments made in 2009 pursuant to a consulting agreement entered into on March 1, 2009 and amended on June 1, 2009.
+The consulting agreement with Mr. Cohen was terminated on September 21, 2009 upon the commencement of Mr. Cohen's employment with EnteroMedics. - (5) Mr. Cohen joined the company on September 21, 2009.